asreview/asreview/docs/source/10minutes_asreview.rst

    here <https://docs.anaconda.com/anaconda/install/linux/>`__

-As you did before, you can now call ``python --version`` in the CLI, to re-check the version of the Python installation on your computer by.
+As you did before, you can now call ``python --version`` in the CLI, to re-check the version of the Python installation on your computer.
 This should correspond to the 3.x version of Anaconda you installed earlier.